kHarshit/udacity-nanodegree-projects/README.md

-# Transfer Learning in PyTorch

-## Project 1: Transfer learning (PyTorch).ipynb
+# pytorch-projects

-The notebook contains the final project of **PyTorch Scholarship Challenge** from Udacity and facebook.
+The notebooks contain the projects of **PyTorch Scholarship Challenge** and **Deep Learning Nanodegree** from Udacity and facebook.

+## Project 1: Flower image classification

+The [flower_image_classification.ipynb](https://nbviewer.jupyter.org/github/kHarshit/pytorch-projects/blob/master/flower_image_classification.ipynb) contains the project Flower image classifier.
 The 102 Category Flower [Dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) from Visual Geometry Group, University of Oxford, is used.

 The following **steps** are described: